Saksham091/Zynetic_-Coding_Assignment/README.md

 - **Rate Limits:** Free tier allows 50,000 map loads per month.

 ### API Key Setup
 To use the APIs, you need to obtain API keys from OpenWeather and Mapbox.
-Please refer to their documentation for instructions on obtaining and using API keys:

 Explore real-time weather data with Weather Application! 🚀